Login

 Conclusions

-An EtG-I cutoff of 100 ng/mL is most likely to detect heavy drinking for up to five days and any drinking during the previous two days.
-Cutoffs of ≥ 500 ng/mL are likely to only detect heavy drinking during the previous day.
+A 100 ng/mL EtG-I cutoff is most effective for detecting heavy drinking for up to five days and any drinking within the past two days.
+Cutoffs of ≥500 ng/mL are likely to only detect heavy drinking from the previous day.

 Keywords: